 The return of class I railroads to public ownership would provide enormous benefits to the average Southerner.
 This goal is attainable, beneficial to the majority of Southerners, has been proven to work in other countries, and has worked successfully in the United States.
 Any group or advocate worth their salt will rise to the occasion, and join the campaign to have Public Rail Now.

-The post The Southern Labor Movement Must Rally Behind the Public Rail Now Campaign appeared first on Labor Today.
+The post The Southern Labor Movement Must Rally Behind the Public Rail Now Campaign first appeared on Labor Today.

 ]]>